actions-on-google/appactions-fitness-kotlin/README.md

 ## App Sample Overview

-This is a sample Fitness application that allows displaying workout information as well as starting and stopping a workout.
+This is a sample fitness application that allows displaying workout information as well as starting and stopping a workout.
 By implementing [App Actions](https://developers.google.com/assistant/app/), we allow the user to call upon our application to fulfill supported actions from our Health and fitness vertical Assistant